bepronetwork/web-network/docs/METAMASK.md

 ## 1. ETHEREUM NETWORK SETUP

-Make sure you have the [Metamask](https://metamask.io/download/) extensions installed.
+Make sure you have the [Metamask](https://metamask.io/download/) extension installed.
 Then fill in the ENV file with Ethereum EVM Network, for exemple using Kovan.
 <br>